 by Robin Thompson G3TKF / Clive Maby G4NAQ

-The following article describes the construction of what started as a simple dipole and choke balun for 50/70Mhz.
+The following article describes the construction of what started as a simple dipole for 50/70Mhz.
 Finally a choke balun is added to stabilise the antenna performance.
 The project with a few changes, was inspired by Dave G4NKT who got his ideas from an article in Rad Com April 2016.

 I used the following: